entzmingerc/nb_drumcrow/README.md

 # nb_drumcrow
 caw caw caw
 this is a norns mod
-`nb` framework takes notes from scripts and plays different pseudoengines with them
+`nb` is a voice library for Norns.
-`nb_drumcrow` is an nb pseudeoengine which turns each output of a monome crow into a drumcrow oscillator
+`nb_drumcrow` is turns each output of a monome crow into a drumcrow oscillator

 download this like you would any other script
 turn on the mod: go to system > mods > find nb_drumcrow, turn enc3 to the right until you see a +